-Every year, a large number of homeowners in Baltimore, Maryland indulge in home improvement projects.
+Many Baltimore, Maryland, homeowners indulge in home improvement projects every year.
 But, many of them underestimate the importance of hiring a licensed contractor.
-So, today, we have decided to share some important information about hiring contractors for home improvement projects which every homeowner should be aware of.
+So, today, we have decided to share some vital information about hiring contractors for home improvement projects which every homeowner should be aware of.

 LICENSED vs. UNLICENSED CONTRACTORS